magento/graphql/src/packages/README.md

 # Packages

-A package is a combination of a few things required to extend the GraphQL API:
+A package is a combination of 2 things required to extend the GraphQL API:

 1. Type Definitions
 2. Resolvers
-3. Data Sources

 ## Creating a new Package